sneakers-the-rat/infrastructure/index.markdown

 {% include_relative _sections/1_1_state-general.md %}

-## Whose Job is Infrastructure? - The Ivies, Institutes, Consortia, and "The Rest of Us"
+## The Ivies, Institutes, and "The Rest of Us"

 {% include_relative _sections/1_2_state-who.md %}